Hold on for Part II coming up in a few days.

 Original Shore shredders Mountain Bike Mike and Freddy Z, were nose-down, flat out billy-goat style at the time, pushing limits on the steep and gnarly.
 Mike thought the whole ‘airing’ fad would be gone in a year or two.
 Yet ride with Freddy Z today and you know he’s embraced that ‘fad’.
 Hard to believe he’s encroaching on 50, Fred shreds at a level that makes most men’s guts turn, lofting off steep rock faces to sniper landings.
 Although it may look a bit different today, Dan Cowan opened the realm of possibilities, showing the sport a new method of attack well ahead of its time.

 Driven by Dan’s riding and Digger’s building, mountain biking would go through its first catharsis.
 Things began to move rapidly now; the possibilities couldn’t be contained.
 In the early 90s, Digger began work on his beloved masterpiece, Ladies Only, completing the cutting edge trail in ‘92.
-20 years old this year, it’s a testament to Digger’s vision that the trail feels anything but dated – it might as well have been built today.
+20 years old in 2012, it’s a testament to Digger’s vision that the trail feels anything but dated – it might as well have been built today.
 With the creation of these trails, Ladies in particular, he was providing the new regime with the training grounds to push the limits.
 Digger had unrolled the canvas on which a select handful of innovators would progress the sport.

 In ’91, another log was thrown on the fire.
 Wade Simmons moved to the Shore.
 Things would be changed forever more.
 Dropping by the Cove on his Klein Mantra to check out the local scene, Chaz drew Wade a map, “Check these trails out on your way home Bro.”
 On Bridle Path, Simmons bumped into local bike couriers Darryl Youngman and Steve Chalmers out for their religious weekend dirt ride.
 Simmons began to join them on their sacred Saturday shreds.
 “We’d ride all day!
 Meet up at 9, and drag my ass home at 4 with no gas left in the tank.”
 Simmons attacked the North Shore gnar, incorporating his repertoire of bmx skills; manuals, bunny hops, air time and speed.
 Things exploded like a powder keg.